ARTICLE ON CLIMATE CHANGE IN TANZANIA

 9. Destocking

-10. Establishing greenhouse emission reduction projects like Carbon trading, carbon sequestrations, REDD, REDD+, CDM.
+10. Establishing greenhouse emission reduction projects like Carbon trading, carbon sequestrations, REDD, REDD+, and CDM.

 11. Planting tree crops